-The STARFISH simulator is essentially a Proteus application, but it provides various higher level abstractions to facilitate parallel I/O simulation.
-It includes a validated disk model [KTR94] based on Ruemmler and Wilkes' HP97560 model [RW94].
+The STARFISH simulator is essentially a Proteus application, but it provides various higher level abstractions to facilitate parallel-I/O simulation.
+It includes a validated disk model [25] based on Ruemmler and Wilkes' HP97560 model [33].
 It provides the framework of a multiprocessor system with CPs and IOPs, and IOPs having one or more disks and one I/O bus attached to each IOP.
-Some file systems, like the traditional-caching system, and the disk-directed system, are also implemented as part of STARFISH.
-Files are striped block by block across all disks.
-Moreover, based on Proteus messages, STARFISH provides some useful higher-level abstractions, such as a broadcast mechanism, barrier synchronization, active messages that can automatically execute code or start a thread on a remote processor, and DMA operations.
+Some file systems, like the traditional-caching system and the disk-directed system, are also implemented as part of STARFISH.

 ENWRICH Implementation.
-We have implemented ENWRICH as a new file system on STARFISH.
-We use the STARFISH disk model, with minor modifications in the driver code, but none in the device code.
+We have implemented EN-WRICH as a new file system on STARFISH.
+We use the STARFISH disk model with minor modifications.
 Since we focus on write caching, the current implementation of ENWRICH does not have a read interface at the API level.

-Each CP has a main thread that generates file system requests according to a pattern, manages the local write cache, and broadcasts flush interrupts when required.
-The flush interrupts are generated according to the flush policy.
-The current implementation can accommodate flushes due to cache fullness, or a static preset timeout value.
-However, all experiments in this paper use a policy based on cache fullness.
+Each CP has a main thread that generates file system requests according to a pattern, manages the local write cache, and broadcasts flush interrupts according to the flush policy.
 The CP write caches are statically divided into a data section and a directory section, both of which have fixed maximum sizes.
 The maximum size of the directory section is a simulator parameter, directory fraction, that determines what percentage of the total cache is to be used to store directory metadata.
-Flush interrupts are generated by a CP when either the directory part or the data part of its cache is full.4 In response to a flush interrupt, each CP wakes up a flush thread that coordinates the actual flush operation and suspends its main thread.5 The CP flush thread first sends parts of the directory to relevant IOPs, then it suspends itself.
-The data requests from IOPs are serviced by interrupt handlers on the CP.
-The "done" messages from IOPs are handled by another interrupt handler on the CPs that wakes up the CP flush thread when "done" messages have been received from all IOPs.
-The flush thread then resets the local cache, wakes up the main CP thread, and suspends itself.
+In our experiments, flush interrupts are generated by a CP when either the directory part or the data part of its cache is full.3 In response to a flush interrupt, each CP wakes up a flush thread that coordinates the actual flush operation (Figure 2).

+The IOP is essentially idle except for the flush phase.
+The flush interrupts broadcast from a CP are handled by an interrupt handler at the IOP that wakes up the IOP flush thread.
+The IOP flush thread coordinates the actual flush operation (Figure 2).